-This is the most common form of student support.
-Graduate assistantships are employment-based appointments where students, in exchange for their service, receive a stipend, tuition remission, and an institutional contribution toward the health insurance program available only to graduate assistants.
-Teaching and research assistantships are offered on a competitive basis and are generally administered by the academic departments.
+Graduate Assistantships are employment-based appointments where students, in exchange for their service, receive a stipend, tuition coverage (called remission), and an institutional contribution toward mandatory fees and a health insurance program only available to graduate assistants.

 Fellowships and scholarships are an essential source of funding designed to help graduate students meet their educational and research expenses.
 Some fellowships and scholarships are awarded institutionally by the Graduate School or by academic college and department committees, while external agencies award others.

 The Graduate School administers internal scholarships, fellowships, and awards.
 Students are encouraged to work with their major professors and academic units for nomination to these opportunities.